evanwherchek/resutailor/README.md

 <a href="https://learn.microsoft.com/en-us/azure/container-instances/container-instances-quickstart">Quickstart: Deploy a container instance in Azure using the Azure CLI</a>

 > [!WARNING]
 > If you choose to host ResuTailor on a cloud platform, beware of sharing the URL used to access the application.
-Unauthorized users accessing the application can lead to high server bills and your OpenAI API key being charged.
+Unauthorized users accessing the application can lead to high server bills and your OpenAI account being charged.

 ## Usage